Bankrupt Alabama county sees exit plan in June: lawyer

 The 18-month-old case is a testing ground for how bondholders fare when a local government debtor becomes insolvent.
 Jefferson County, whose exit plan appears certain to be opposed in court by some creditors, looks likely to become the first big local government since the 1930s to impose losses on bondholders.

-“We are looking at a largely consensual plan by late June, a hearing in August, voting 30 days after approval,” Kenneth Klee told a U.S. bankruptcy judge on Thursday.
+“We are looking at a largely consensual plan by late June, a hearing in August, voting 30 days after approval,” Klee told a federal bankruptcy judge on Thursday.

 Jefferson County is the largest local government in the United States to have ever filed for bankruptcy mainly because of debts taken on for a costly overhaul of its sewer system.
 It hopes to see its plan confirmed in October or November and to see it put into effect by year’s end, Klee said.

-“I believe we have made substantial progress toward a consensual agreement,” Klee told Bankruptcy Judge Thomas Bennett.
+“I believe we have made substantial progress toward a consensual agreement,” Klee said.

-But creditor lawyer David Lemke, representing Bank of New York Mellon, which is not among creditors such as JPMorgan Chase, hedge funds and mono line insurers bargaining with the county, told the judge the schedule was unlikely to be met.
+But a creditors’ lawyer, David Lemke representing Bank of New York Mellon, which is not among creditors such as JPMorgan Chase, hedge funds and monoline insurers bargaining with the county, told the judge the schedule was unlikely to be met.

-Klee gave no details of terms that may be part of the county’s plan of adjustment, but told the court the county aimed to file a consensual plan with terms largely negotiated with creditors.
+Klee gave no details of terms that may be part of the county’s plan of adjustment, but told Judge Thomas Bennett the county aimed to file a consensual plan with terms largely negotiated with creditors.

 U.S. law gives Jefferson County, among a handful of governments in municipal bankruptcy, exclusive rights to develop and present a plan to adjust its debts and fund local government services.